- 1 Systems Thinking Primer

 – Jon Postel, Internet pioneer

-“Organizations which design systems […] are constrained to produce designs which are copies of the communication structures of these organizations.”
+“organisations which design systems […] are constrained to produce designs which are copies of the communication structures of these organisations.”

 – Mel Conway